 Coping with Sexual Harassment

 Many victims of sexual harassment suffer damage to their self-esteem.
 They often feel powerless and may even believe that they share some blame for the harassment.
 Some victims also feel stigmatized; that no one believes them; or that no one thinks what they endured is serious.
 You are not the only one, however, who has been a victim of this type of conduct.
 The federal Equal Employment Opportunity Commission (EEOC) receives thousands and thousands of new charges of sexual harassment each year.
-Around 15% of those complaints are filed by men.
+Around 15 percent of those complaints are filed by men.
 This figure counts only those who complain to the EEOC; it does not count those who make their complaints only to a state agency or whose complaints never reach any legal forum.

 Having the support of others who have gone through the same thing can go a long way toward healing your emotional injuries.
 A support group, whether it is one that you meet face-to-face or online, can provide you the assistance of others who understand your situation.